 I’m sure you could add Hulu in this group but since I’ve never used it, I cannot speak to its abilities or possibilities.

-If you were to ask me my personal preference between Amazon and Netflix, I would have to choose Amazon.
+If you were to ask me about my personal preference between Amazon and Netflix, I would have to choose Amazon.
 (Disclaimer again: I am an affiliate of Amazon.
 I receive a small commission if you purchase anything through my site though it does not cost you more.
 However, this does not change my opinion.)

 Not only is it cheaper in the long-term, but I get more than just movies for my money.
 We have a monthly subscription for bulk items such as diapers and toilet paper through Prime already.
 This saves us money and frustration since we do not drive.
 Carrying large boxes of diapers is too difficult to transport without a car.
 And buying smaller batches more frequently can become expensive.
 But with Prime we have the perfect amount shipped to us monthly at a slight discount.
-Add to this free movies, TV shows and free shipping on other products, and I can’t think of better value.
+Add to this, free movies, TV shows and free shipping on other products, and I can’t think of better value.

 This may seem redundant but Amazon has been such as huge resource, I feel it deserves another mention.
 This time for its products.